Ocado Group plc – Annual report – 3 December 2023

 Allocation of transaction prices to performance obligations

 Single component contracts have a single performance obligation and the whole transaction price is assigned to that single deliverable.
-Multiple component contracts will have more than one obligation, each with its own contract duration as adjudged by Management.
+Multiple component contracts will have more than one obligation, each with its own contract duration as adjudged by management.
 Each contract clearly states the fees relating to each component.
-This provides Management with a basis for allocation of the calculated transaction price to the performance obligations as required by IFRS 15 in proportion to their relative revenue value in the contract.
+This provides management with a basis for allocation of the calculated transaction price to each performance obligation based on the standalone selling price.

 Revenue recognition

 Judgement is applied in relation to contract and customer lives, as typically contracts have no end date.
 Depending on the expected customer life, the amount and timing of revenue recognised may be different in different accounting periods.
-International CFCs are still a relatively new aspect of the business and consequently the Directors have limited relevant historical information on which to base their assumptions on expected customer life.
+As the Solutions contracts with the international Partners are in the early stages of operation, the Directors have limited relevant historical information on which to base their assumptions on expected customer life.
 Therefore, in making their judgements, the Directors have considered qualitative and quantitative reasonable and supportable information such as market evidence and certain clauses contained within Solutions contracts.

 Contract modifications

 c.
-As part of the original contract using a cumulative catch-up; or
+As part of the original contract using a cumulative catch-up.

 d.
 As a combination of b and c.